 These folks are your most likely repeat buyers (if you are in e-commerce).
 Plugging up the leaks at this stage requires closing and recovering visitors that left without completing what they had started.

 1. Setup Cart-Abandonment Recovery Measures

 Did you know the average online cart abandonment rate is 68.6%?
-This represents significant potential lost revenue if you don’t follow up with customers who abandon their cart.
+This represents significant potential lost of revenue if you don’t follow up with customers who abandon their carts.

 By using remarketing and dynamic remarketing techniques, you can get in front of your old potential leads as they browse other sites or use other apps.

 Google remarketing involves showing past visitors an ad linking back to your site.
 This reminds and, hopefully, encourages them to come back and complete their transaction.

 Dynamic remarketing levels up traditional remarketing by serving past visitors ads with the very products they were looking at on your site when they left.

 Additionally, you should also have cart abandonment emails in place.
 This tactic will focus on recapturing lost leads and will work wonders for plugging the very bottom of your sales funnel.

 Some things to consider with your recovery & follow-up efforts:

 - Focus on service.
 How can you convince the lead that you can help them?